 Above her, in the dark, her nightgown was being politely lifted.
 The cunt professor, too, had been sexually polite, something she’d been disappointed by and, worse, surprised by her disappointment.

-At the professor’s encouragement she’d fumblingly tried to talk about her desire for a passionate, masterful lover (which she was rapidly, dismayingly learning had nothing necessarily to do with being an older lover) but she’d used the word ‘like’ instead of ‘desire’, and ‘experimental’ instead of ‘masterful’, and so perhaps shouldn’t have been surprised to come home one day and find him sitting politely in a straight backed kitchen chair, legs crossed (and apparently shaved), wearing a pair of her panties, her best peach-colored bra, and the white peep toe slingback pumps she saved for Easter.
+At the professor’s encouragement she’d fumblingly tried to talk about her desire for a passionate, masterful lover (which she was rapidly, dismayingly learning had nothing necessarily to do with being an older lover) but she’d used the word ‘like’ instead of ‘desire’, and ‘experimental’ instead of ‘masterful’, and so perhaps shouldn’t have been surprised to come home one day to find him sitting politely in a straight backed kitchen chair, legs crossed (and apparently shaved), wearing a pair of her panties, her best peach-colored bra, and the white peep toe slingback pumps she saved for Easter.

 He stood when she came through the door, and something in the way he did it told her immediately it wasn’t his first time in high heels.